Jubaroo/AddKingdomItemsMod/README.md

 **Version 1.4**

--New Vehicle - Magic Carpet
+New Vehicle - Magic Carpet
 - Enable the creation of a magic carpet that can be picked up and placed at any time.
 They cannot go over water or hold any cargo.
 - Enabled configuration options for the wagons and carpets.
 - Added Legion of Anubis PMK stuff